A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Abstract

 \section{Abstract}

-A complex interplay of single-neuron properties and the recurrent network structure shapes the activity of individual cortical neurons, which differs in general from the respective population activity.
-We develop a theory that makes it possible to investigate the influence of both network structure and single-neuron properties on the single-neuron statistics in block-structured sparse random networks of spiking neurons.
+A complex interplay of single-neuron properties and the recurrent network structure shapes the activity of cortical neurons.
+The single-neuron activity statistics differ in general from the respective population statistics, including spectra and, correspondingly, autocorrelation times.
+We develop a theory for self-consistent second-order single-neuron statistics in block-structured sparse random networks of spiking neurons.
 In particular, the theory predicts the neuron-level autocorrelation times, also known as \emph{intrinsic timescales}, of the neuronal activity.
-The theory is based on a postulated extension of dynamic mean-field theory from rate networks to spiking networks, which is validated via simulations.
-It accounts for both static variability, e.g.~due to a distributed number of incoming synapses per neuron, and dynamical fluctuations of the input.
-To illustrate the theory, we apply it to a balanced random network of leaky integrate-and-fire neurons, a balanced random network of generalized linear model neurons, and a biologically constrained network of leaky integrate-and-fire neurons.
-For the generalized linear model network, an analytical solution to the colored noise problem allows us to obtain self-consistent firing rate distributions, single-neuron power spectra, and intrinsic timescales.
-For the leaky integrate-and-fire networks, we obtain the same quantities by means of a novel analytical approximation of the colored noise problem that is valid in the fluctuation-driven regime.
-Our results provide a further step towards an understanding of the dynamics in recurrent spiking cortical networks.
+The theory is based on an extension of dynamic mean-field theory from rate networks to spiking networks, which is validated via simulations.
+It accounts for both static variability, e.g.~due to a distributed number of incoming synapses per neuron, and temporal fluctuations of the input.
+We apply the theory to balanced random networks of generalized linear model neurons, balanced random networks of leaky integrate-and-fire neurons, and a biologically constrained network of leaky integrate-and-fire neurons.
+For the generalized linear model network with an error function nonlinearity, a novel analytical solution of the colored noise problem allows us to obtain self-consistent firing rate distributions, single-neuron power spectra, and intrinsic timescales.
+For the leaky integrate-and-fire networks, we derive an approximate analytical solution of the colored noise problem, based on the Stratonovich approximation of the Wiener-Rice series and a novel analytical solution for the free upcrossing statistics.
+Again closing the system self-consistently, in the fluctuation-driven regime this approximation yields reliable estimates of the mean firing rate and its variance across neurons, the inter-spike interval distribution, the single-neuron power spectra, and intrinsic timescales.
+With the help of our theory we find parameter regimes where the intrinsic timescale significantly exceeds the membrane time constant, which indicates the influence of the recurrent dynamics.
+Although the resulting intrinsic timescales are on the same order for generalized linear model neurons and leaky integrate-and-fire neurons, the two systems differ fundamentally: For the former, the longer intrinsic timescale arises from an increased firing probability after a spike; for the latter, it is a consequence of a prolonged effective refractory period with a decreased firing probability.
+Furthermore, the intrinsic timescale attains a maximum at a critical synaptic strength for generalized linear model networks, in contrast to the minimum found for leaky integrate-and-fire networks.